 Do all OKRs have to have this kind of a structure?

 No, not all OKRs follow this structure we’ve laid out above.
-Different levels of the company require different types of key results in order to measure progress and fulfill objectives.
-In our experience, the distribution of these key result types varies as shown in this diagram:
+Different levels of the company require different classes of key results in order to measure progress and fulfill objectives.
+In our experience, the distribution of these key result classes varies as shown in this diagram:

-The distribution of these four types of key results will necessarily vary across the three most common layers of OKRs: the corporate, department, and team levels.
+The distribution of these four classes of key results will necessarily vary across the three most common layers of OKRs: the corporate, department, and team levels.

 At the corporate OKR level, you will see mostly lagging indicators.
 Additionally, there are sometimes a few paired OKRs to help break up any KPI-exclusive tunnel vision your team might have.
-This isn’t to say that a corporate level never uses leading indicators to create key results, however those key result types should be used sparingly at this level of an organization.
+This isn’t to say that a corporate level never uses leading indicators to create key results, however this class of key results should be used sparingly at this level of an organization.

 For example, take a look at this OKR to Grow Revenue.

 - KR 1: Increase product revenue to $10M